 You register your user details the first time you use the Platform.
 After this, you log in using a username and password to access your account.

-You must be at least 18 years of age to be a registered user and use the Platform and be a registered patient of the Service Provider we partner with.
+You must be at least 18 years of age to be a registered user of the Docly Service and be a registered patient of the Service Provider we partner with.
 Where applicable, the Docly Service is available to registered patients below the age of 16 through proxy (parental or guardian) access.
 Any registered patients below the age of 16 must only access the Platform through a proxy.
 By agreeing to these terms you are warranting that this is the case.
 Please refer to the FAQ for the ages that the Docly Service supports at each given time.

 The use of the Platform may only relate to a personal medical consultation as a registered patient at Your Practice.